Dental Implants Colmar, PA

 How many teeth can I replace with tooth implants?

 Tooth implants can replace a single tooth or multiple teeth.
 They can even replace an entire arch.
-For multiple missing teeth, implants can support bridges, and for full-arch restorations, treatments like All-on-4 use four to six implants to anchor a complete set of replacement teeth.
+For multiple missing teeth, implants can support bridges, and for full-arch restorations.
+Treatments like All-on-4 use four to six implants to anchor a complete set of replacement teeth.
 The approach depends on your specific needs and bone structure.

 Restore Your Smile With Implants